raqbit/AnimalEssentials/README.md

 11. Invincibility when teleporting to player
 12. /ae tame (Tames the the right-clicked animal.)
 13. Replace "a(n)" with the correct thing
+14. /ae spawn (With GUI.)

 -----

 ### Bugs
 1. /ae help | /ae | /ae <anything> <--- Faulty output if issued through console
 2. Multiple /ae commands can be issues at the same time
+3. Stacktrace when clicking outside of inventory
+4. When doing /ae tp [home], the particles will go to the animal's location on execution.
+If the animal moves during the animation, the particles will not follow the animal.